dhelms1/cpp_practice/Notes.md

   }
   ```

-  - The final option is to create a **struct** with the desired values and return that from the function.
+  - Another option is to create a **struct** with the desired values and return that from the function.
     - Note: the data type of the function is the struct name, and the return names come from the struct (not the function).

   ```cpp